ebi-uniprot/uniprot-subcell/docker/README.md

 ### Clean up
 > If you are uing above command to build image locally, because of multi build it will create and extra image of size aprox 1 GB with repository none.
 You can optionally delete that image.
 One good way to check your images before and after run of above command

-Need any help regarding git commands see [git](https://github.com/rizwan-ishtiaq/wiki/blob/master/commands/docker.txt) for quick reference.
+Need any help regarding docker commands see [docker](https://github.com/rizwan-ishtiaq/wiki/blob/master/commands/docker.txt) for quick reference.